 Access information on crimes and fires that occurred on or near TU’s campus.

-Our fully-sworn police officers work 24 hours a day, 365 days a year to keep TU safe.
+Our fully-sworn police officers work 24 hours a day, 365 days a year.

 The Towson University Police Department is comprised of more than 40 fully sworn and dedicated officers under the leadership of Police Chief Charles “Joe” Herring.
 Our officers draw from proven community policing strategies to provide the full range of patrol, investigative and crime prevention services.

 Our goal is to prevent crime.
 We encourage you to watch the active shooter training video and campus safety videos to learn helpful tips on preventing and responding to crimes.
-All students, faculty and staff should register for emergency text alerts to stay informed about emergency situations on campus.
+All students, faculty and staff receive emergency text alerts to keep them informed about emergency situations on campus.
 Consider downloading the SaferMobility app to use as a safety net in potentially threatening situations.